Thurnauer School of Music

 Ages: 12+ Years Old (Intergenerational)

 Students gain a strong understanding of orchestral music and develop their ensemble skills.
 They perform standard symphonic repertoire, popular selections, and contemporary works.
 Performance opportunities throughout the school year.
-By audition.
+We welcome youth students who are taking private instrument lessons within Thurnauer School of Music or outside the Music School.
+If interested in joining or new to Symphony Orchestra, contact Robyn Searles at rsearles@jccotp.org to meet with the Orchestra music director prior to registering.

 Flute Choir